Nameless Rumia's Wiki

 2)

 “Pato” (lit.
-“Duck”) is what I personally remember him as, since that's the name people called him when he was an early 4chan Cup commentator.
+“Duck”) is what I personally remember him as, since that's what people called him back when he was an early 4chan Cup commentator.
 He has other names, but they aren't as easy to remember.

 3)